The Price of Political Expediency - November 7th, Hour 3

 Yeah, I would say that the issues are always on our side, but they're so clear that it's on our side this year.

-Um Republicans have got it right this year, and uh Joe Biden completely had it wrong, Sean.
+And Joe Biden completely had it wrong, Sean.

 And whenever it's within four points or so, it's still within the margins.

-This this Republicans taking over the House and the Senate is critical if we're to stop this agenda and start the process of trying to get America back on track again.
+This Republicans taking over the House and the Senate is critical if we're to stop this agenda and start the process of trying to get America back on track again.

 It's that important.

-Um anyway, uh hopefully Senator elect by the next time we talk.
+Anyway, hopefully, Senator-elect by the next time we talk.

-Thanks, uh Ted Bud for being with us.
+Thanks, Ted Budd, for being with us.

 God bless.